passiv/snaptrade-sdks/sdks/python/docs/apis/tags/ReferenceDataApi.md

 # **symbol_search_user_account**

-Search for symbols that are supported by a brokerage account using a substring
+Search for symbols available in an account

 ### Example